Are you an ESL student residing in America, the UK or Australia?

 Essay writing is fundamental at the secondary and post-secondary levels, but without good writing skills, ESL students are at a serious disadvantage.

 Before you start writing, make an outline.
-The basic essay outline structure applies to all essay types.
+Although there are different ways to start an essay.
+But the basic essay outline structure applies to all essay types.

 Learning to write an essay outline may be difficult but not impossible.
 As an ESL students it will be a bit difficult but with practice and hard work, you can do it.